 It is for schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
 However, schools are to be held accountable for how they have used the additional funding to support pupils from low-income families.

-Please see below for information regarding how the Pupil Premium was spent since 2011, the impact of this funding, and the plans for future spending.
+Please see below for information regarding how the Pupil Premium was spent in 2016-2017 and our plans for the next academic year..

 I think my sessions have improved my vocabulary, confidence and maths skills